 Keep in mind that when you change your blog international targeting, it may affect your existing rankings as Google will need to reassess your blog using a new set of rules.

-While the effect maybe temporary, I would suggest doing this early on or when you haven’t got many high ranking keywords yet, just to be on the safe side.
+While the effect maybe temporary, I would only recommend doing this early on or when you haven’t got many high ranking keywords yet, just to be on the safe side.

 4. Increase Your Blog Loading Speed